Quebec: Cuisine

 The traditional Quebecois cuisine descends from 16th-century French cuisine, the fur trade and a history of hunting.
 Quebec's cuisine has also been influenced by learning from First Nation, by English cuisine and by American cuisine.
 Quebec is most famous for its tourtière, pâté chinois, poutine, and St. Catherine's taffy among others.
 "Le temps des sucres" is a period during springtime when many Quebecers go to the sugar shack (cabane à sucre) for a traditional meal.

 Quebec is the world's biggest maple syrup producer.
 The province has a long history of producing maple syrup, and creating new maple-derived products.
-Other major food products include beer, wine (including ice wine and ice cider), and cheese (notably Oka cheese).
+Other major food products include beer, wine (including ice wine and ice cider), and cheese.

 Sports

 Sports in Quebec constitutes an essential dimension of Quebec culture.
 Ice hockey remains the national sport.
 This sport was played for the first time on March 3, 1875, in Montreal and has been promoted over the years by numerous achievements, including the centenary of the Montreal Canadiens.
 Other major sports include Canadian football with the Montreal Alouettes, soccer with Club de Foot Montréal, the Grand Prix du Canada Formula 1 racing with drivers such as Gilles Villeneuve and Jacques Villeneuve, and professional baseball with the former Montreal Expos.
 Quebec has hosted several major sporting events, including the 1976 Summer Olympics, the Fencing World Championships in 1967, track cycling in 1974, and the Transat Québec-Saint-Malo race created in 1984.

 Quebec athletes have performed well at the Winter Olympics over recent years.
 They won 12 of Canada's 29 medals at the most recent Winter Olympics in Pyeongchang (2018); they won 12 of the 27 Canadian medals in Sochi (2014); and 9 of the 26 Canadian medals in Vancouver (2010).